akhesaCaro/akhesaCaro.github.io/generics.md

 # Generics

 When I say `Generics`, you probably think "boilerplate saver".
-Its true, `Generics` could avoid you a lot of work when you need to transform a type to communicate outside your application.
+Its true, `Generics` could avoid you a lot of work when you need to serialize a type to communicate outside your application.
 But, what if `Generics` give us more than that?

-`Generics` can be seen as a good way to document your interface, to have a code generator for your client (if an API is implemented) or just a way to architect the code and separate the domain from the interfaces.
+`Generics` can be seen as a good way to document your interface, to have a code generator for your client or just a way to put amore architecture by separating the domain from the interfaces.

 However, this article is not about how the `Generics` work, but about the many and very useful "side effects" that you gain using them.